Soul Night/Live!

-Soul Night/Live! is a live album by saxophonist Willis Jackson which was recorded in New York City in 1964 and released on the Prestige label in 1966.
+Soul Night/Live! is a live album by saxophonist Willis Jackson, recorded in New York City in 1964 and released on the Prestige label in 1966.
 This was the third album to be released from the same performance following Live!
 Action and Jackson's Action! with a fourth later release Tell It... appearing in 1967.

 Reception

-Allmusic awarded the album 4 stars.
+AllMusic awarded the album 4 stars.